Spider shot

 A one night’s deposit will be required at time of reservation.

-These are your choices: Plus there is the very nice 5-bedroom Bingham's Cottage available for $339 per night.
+Plus there is the very nice 5-bedroom Bingham's Cottage available for $339 per night.

 Because this diagram is a two-dimensional representation of three-dimensional living spaces, I find it a bit confusing.
 Here is why: in the diagram it doesn't look like unit 15 opens into the backyard area where the pool is, but in reality it does.
 It is on the first level, and units 18 and 19 are above it, each with two levels (second and third floors).
 Similarly for units 16, 17, 24, and 25 (all on the ground floor).
 So the diagram is showing what the units would look like if they were lying on their sides.
 I hope that makes sense.
 I've included it so that families who wish to reserve multiple units can see which ones are close to each other.
 In that regard, I think this diagram is helpful.
+In case anyone is wondering how to leave a comment, here are some quick instructions.
+It's actually quite easy.